 "The most beautiful stretch is the part across Huntington Beach State Park," said Linda Ketron, chair of the Bike the Neck committee, the grassroots volunteer group behind the effort to build the bikeway.
 "You're riding through a maritime forest of pines and oaks and pristine wetlands."

 Those looking for a shorter ride can loop back around the three-mile section along the western border of the park for a total of six miles.
-If you've never been to the park, it's worth paying the modest entrance fee to check out the two-mile Sandpiper Pond Trail to the beach or walk on some of the boardwalks extending into the salt marsh and freshwater lagoon.
+If you've never been to the park, it's worth paying the modest entrance fee to check out the 2-mile Sandpiper Pond Trail to the beach or walk on some of the boardwalks extending into the salt marsh and freshwater lagoon.
 More than 300 species of birds have been recorded in the 2,500-acre park.

 Eventually, the Waccamaw Neck Bikeway will stretch 27 miles from the Horry/Georgetown county line in Murrells Inlet to the bridge connecting Georgetown to Waccamaw Neck.
-The next section to be completed will link Pawleys Island to Litchfield Beach.

 If you're going to ride the bikeway, take care when parking and off-loading bicycles.
 The best public parking areas include: